Growing Brussels Sprouts: Containers + Ground

 The use of fertilizer is essential with Brussel sprouts since each plant produces so many sprouts.
 If they cannot get enough nutrients, they simply won’t bear as much as you desire.
 Some people like to give their Brussel sprouts additional nutrients in the form of a compost tea.
 This is easy to prepare and helps you to avoid other, manufactured options if you wish.

 Nitrogen for Healthy Sprouts

 If you do not have access to chicken manure that you can add to your compost, consider adding a little commercial nitrogen from the farm store.
-You could also have a special mulch using nitrogen rich cuttings from your garden, which will prevent moisture loss and slowly release nitrogen to the growing plants.
-Gungo peas plants provide cuttings which are excellent for this purpose.
+You could also have a special mulch using nitrogen-rich cuttings from your garden, which will prevent moisture loss and slowly release nitrogen to the growing plants.
+Gungo peas plants provide cuttings that are excellent for this purpose.

 How to Harvest Brussels Sprouts

 To harvest, simply twist the sprout away from the stem.
 The small sprouts near the base are usually the most tender ones.
 Some people are in a hurry to add the delicious sprouts to their salads and twisting the tops off plants will make those sprouts mature even faster.

 Sprouts are so tasty that they may not last very long, but if you’re really determined to store some, take up the plants by the root and remove all the leaves.
 Turn them upside down so moisture can drain away from the log.
 Hang those logs in a dry, cool place.